AlexanderSouthan/pyPreprocessing/README.md

 are both quite robust polynomial fitting algorithms that require only input on the polynomial order.
 IModPoly deals better with noise, but this can also be handled with ModPoly if the spectra are smoothed before baseline calculation.
+Both allow equality constraints in the fit so that the baseline passes specific points or has certain slopes at specific wavenumbers.
 * Convex hull (based on https://dsp.stackexchange.com/questions/2725/
 how-to-perform-a-rubberband-correction-on-spectroscopic-data).
 Quite
 interesting method that does not require any initial guess, but requires a